 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

-If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a health care provider.
+If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a provider.
 Do not give water or milk if the person is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.

 If the person breathed in the poison, immediately move them to fresh air.